WordPress/gutenberg/docs/how-to-guides/native-mobile/osx-first-time-setup-guide.md

 [Add screenshot of cli doctor]

-See if doctor can fix both "common" and "iOS" issues.
-At this stage "Android" will still have ❌s for items.
+See if `doctor` can fix both "common" and "iOS" issues.
+(Don't worry if "Android" still has ❌s at this stage, we'll get to those later!)

 Once all common and iOS issues are resolved, try: